kyleecodes/kyleecodes/README.md

+## Welcome to my corner of GitHub 🌐

+**My name is Kylee, and I bridge the gap between community + code.**

-## Greetings!
-My name is Kylee, I'm an open-source developer advocate 👋
+I'm an open-source developer advocate and community builder from the East Coast of the United States. 🌎

-**I specialize in bridging the gap between code + community. 🤝**

-Since 2021, my work has cultivated innovative communities, sustainable programs, and technical solutions for open-source startups and non-profits. 🌎
+Since 2021, my work has cultivated innovative communities, sustainable programs, and technical solutions for open-source startups and non-profits. #techforgood

-My greatest motivators?
-Empowering developers to build, designing problem-solving systems, connecting people, and the joy of coding from dark mode terminals. 🌙
+I specialize in enabling developers to build, and designing systems to solve-problems.
+Most days, you can find me coding from dark mode terminals. 🌙

 Let's Connect! ➡️ https://www.communaltech.com/